erroronline1/caro/readme.md

 ## Customisation
 * The manual is intentionally editable to accomodate it to users comprehension.
 * Some parts of the setup.ini can be changed during runtime, others will mess up your system.
 Respective parts are marked.
 * Languagefiles can be edited to accomodate it to users comprehension.
 Make sure to only change values.
 Customize all available language.xx.ini-files or delete unused - user customization lists all available files automated.
+All used languagefiles must contain the same keys.
 Most of the keys are hardcoded so you may occasionally append to but better not reduce
     * [permission] (has no effect without consideration in role management within setup.ini)
     * [units]
     * [skills] (can be edited during runtime, e.g. to enhance your skill matrix)